By Helen Godfrey, MA, NCC, BCC, LPC

 So, that wasn’t very cheerful, was it?
 Well, let me make it up to you.
 Here are some encouraging words for you, as you head down the path.
 Pick something that you love, that is interesting, and that you believe in.
 This doesn’t make the road shorter, but it does make it more fun and interesting and will get you through the long stretches where it feels like you are not making any progress or even going backward.
 As long as you are doing the right thing, you are making progress and moving forward, even if it doesn’t feel like it.
 Don’t give up.

 “The most important thing in communication is hearing what isn’t said.” – Peter Drucker

 Do you walk into the office hunched over, walking slowly with a sad look on your face?
 Do you roll your eyes during meetings?
 Give a sideways glance to your friend when someone says something you don’t agree with?
 See what happens when you make an effort to be friendly to others.
 See what happens when you do smile.
 Nod your head in agreement during conversations, take notes during meetings and make friendly eye contact.
-Not only will you benefit from being positive, people around you will benefit as well.
+Not only will you benefit from being positive, but people around you will benefit as well.
 If you are having an issue with someone, as the saying goes, praise in public and address problems in private.

 “Exhaustion makes wimps out of all of us.” – James Loehr

 Arianna Huffington of the Huffington Post tells a story about the crazy number of hours she worked as she was establishing her publication.
 One day she was so completely exhausted that she fell, literally fell, asleep on her desk and woke up in a pool of her own blood.
 This didn’t line up with her definition of success.
 She is now a sleep advocate and would probably appreciate this quote, “Your future depends on your dreams.
 So go to sleep.” – Masoud Barzani